Welcome to Hullavington

 The population at the beginning of the nineteenth century was 395 (1801 census), rising to 823 in 1901 and was 1,247 in 2001.

-It has a garage, shop, pub and a church, St Mary Magdalene, and a village hall.
-The hall was opened by James Gray, the MP for North Wiltshire, after the previous one burnt down because of an electrical fault.
+It has a garage, shop, cafe/tap room and a church, St Mary Magdalene, and a village hall.
+The hall was opened by James Gray, former MP for North Wiltshire, after the previous one burnt down because of an electrical fault.

-There is also a Church of England nursery and primary school which has about 150 pupils and is headed by Matthew Slinn.
+There is also a Church of England nursery and primary school which has about 160 pupils and is headed by Lynsey McGinn.
 A number of children attend from Buckley Barracks.
 The army often provides entertainment and support for the school and the village.

-Many activities other than regular church services are held in the Church which is situated in the centre of the village, these include a recorder group on Tuesday evenings, Genesis Singers for children aged 7 and older, parents/carers are also welcome to stay, on Thursday evenings and a coffee morning and Little Lights on Friday mornings.
+Several activities other than regular church services are held in the Church which is situated in the centre of the village.
+There is a recorder group on Tuesday evenings, a well attended coffee morning and Little Lights on Friday mornings.

-Several community activities take place in the Village Hall including: concerts, fitness classes, line dancing, art and choral classes, Rainbows, films, private parties, meetings and many other activities further details are in the events diary and village contacts.
+Many community activities take place in the Village Hall including: concerts, fitness classes, line dancing, art and choral classes, films, private parties, meetings and many other activities.

 Latest News